Alton Towers railway station: Design and layout

-The former station buildings, attributed variously to Augustus Pugin and local architect Henry Arthur Hunt, are of an Italianate villa style unique to the former North Staffordshire Railway and was built at the request of Charles Chetwynd-Talbot, 19th Earl of Shrewsbury, who owned the Alton Towers estate and wished for an impressive station where he might impress his guests.
-When in use as a railway station, Alton Towers also possessed a three-storey tower, unusually long platforms, and a luggage lift to the Alton Towers estate, all of which were built at the Earl's request.
+The former station buildings, attributed variously to Augustus Pugin and local architect Henry Arthur Hunt, are of an Italianate villa style unique to the former North Staffordshire Railway.
+They were built at the request of Charles Chetwynd-Talbot, 19th Earl of Shrewsbury, who owned the Alton Towers estate and wished for an impressive station where he might impress his guests.
+When in use as a railway station, Alton Towers also possessed a three-storey tower, unusually long platforms and a luggage lift to the Alton Towers estate, all of which were built at the Earl's request.

 The site today

 The station buildings, which are grade II listed, were acquired by the Landmark Trust and the stationmaster's house converted into holiday accommodation, opening in 1972.

-In 2008 the Landmark Trust converted the waiting-room to provide additional accommodation space.
-The buildings are occasionally open to the public as part of an "Open Day" scheme run by the Trust.
+In 2008, the Landmark Trust converted the waiting-room to provide additional accommodation space.
+The buildings are occasionally open to the public as part of an open day scheme run by the Trust.